WUYUDING2583/mini-react/README.md

 ## Initial render

-For the initial render implementation reference to brach [v1-first-render](https://github.com/yuyi2583/mini-react/tree/v1-first-render).
+For the initial render implementation reference to branch [v1-first-render](https://github.com/yuyi2583/mini-react/tree/v1-first-render).
 In this branch, I implemented the `performUnitOfWork`, `reconcilerChildren` and implemented `scheduleUpdateonFiber` by using `requestIdleCallback`

+## Scheduler

+For the detail implementation reference to branch [v2-scheduler](https://github.com/yuyi2583/mini-react/tree/v2-scheduler)